 v26-27.
 The little horn is inevitably judged and power and authority handed over to "the people of the Most High", to possess and rule an "everlasting kingdom."

 How lucky we are in the West to experience religious freedom.
-Still, it is not possible to be complacent, for we have all witnessed the secularization of Western culture.
+Still, it is not wise to be complacent, for we have all witnessed the secularization of Western culture.
 Western societies have rapidly moved from a nominal Christian belief to a multiplicity of pagan beliefs.
 As the secular ethos begins to pervade, so we will find ourselves increasingly at odds with the secular authorities.

 1. Consider Nebuchadnezzar's dream in chapter 2 and note the parallels with Daniel's dream.

-2. What or who is the "little horn", what does it do, how is it dealt with, where is it today and in what form will it be revealed in the last day?
+2. What, or who, is the "little horn", what does it do, how is it dealt with, where is it today and in what form will it be revealed in the last day?

 3. What will the "saints" be doing in the "kingdom"?